Pet Emergency? Read no further and call us right away!

 Dr. Stefanoff attended Utah State University and earned a bachelors degree in Bio-Veterinary Science with a minor in Chemistry.
 He graduated from Colorado State University earning his doctorate degree in veterinary medicine in 2006.
 After veterinary school, Dr. Stefanoff completed an internship at a very busy referral and emergency animal hospital in Mesa Arizona.
 The internship was a great learning experience with an emphasis in internal medicine and surgery.

 Dr. Stefanoff has many hobbies most of which involve animals.
-He loves the out doors and spending time with his family, many of whom live in the Herriman/Riverton area.
-Dr. Stefanoff primarily works with dogs and cats however, also enjoys working with small mammals and reptiles.
+He loves the outdoors and spending time with his family, many of whom live in the Herriman/Riverton area.
+Dr. Stefanoff primarily works with dogs and cats and has special interests in surgery and internal medicine.

 Dr. Rebecca Y. Amesbury was born and raised in the agricultural community of Gilroy, California (known as the Garlic Capital of the World).
 She always planned on being a veterinarian when she grew up.
 She worked at veterinary clinics in Gilroy and Hollister, CA after high school and her appreciation for a variety of animals was enhanced by the patients themselves and co-workers.